mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 #### 2:10

 **Katagiri Roshi**: Today, I would like to explain, one by one, the Ten Prohibitory Precepts. (*Transcriber’s Note:* The first Prohibitory Precept is discussed in this talk.
-The second was discussed in a talk following this one that is lost, and the third is discussed in [Turning the Three Poisons into Wheels](1986-06-28-Turning-the-Three-Poisons-into-Wheels).)
+The second was discussed in a talk following this one which is lost, and the third is discussed in [Turning the Three Poisons into Wheels](1986-06-28-Turning-the-Three-Poisons-into-Wheels).)

-I think the Ten Great Prohibitory Precepts mean to actualize the embodiment of living in vow which corresponds to the Three Collective Precepts: the precepts of “all Buddha’s laws and rules,” “collective wholesome dharma,” [and] “collective inconceivable activity for all beings.”
+I think the Ten Great Prohibitory Precepts mean to actualize the embodiment of living in vow which corresponds to the Three Collective Precepts: the precepts of “all Buddha’s laws and rules,” “collective wholesome dharma,” and “collective inconceivable activity for all beings.”

+[First there is] the Triple Treasure.
 Devoting yourself fully to the Triple Treasure is the Buddhist faith.
 Using your mind and consciousness, you should devote yourself to the Triple Treasure, regardless of whether you understand or not.
-All you have to do is to move in the deep course of the Triple Treasure.
-This is the faith; and then, that faith is [three] of the Precepts.
-A *Precept*, I told you last time, is to form a habit of a way of living based on Buddha’s teaching.
-Constantly, every day, you have to form a habit, a custom.
-This is a Precept.
+All you have to do is to move in the deep course of the Triple Treasure; this is the faith.
+And then, that faith is [three] of the Precepts.
+I told you last time, a *Precept* is to form a habit of a way of living based on Buddha’s teaching.
+Constantly, every day, you have to form a habit, a custom; this is a Precept.
 So [for] the Triple Treasure, if you want to know what faith is, you have to form a habit of a way of living based on Buddha’s teaching; this is called faith.
 Every day you have to do it like this.

 And then, if you have Buddhist faith, next you have to receive the Three Collective Pure Precepts, which means the Buddhist *vow*.
 Because *habit* is not the same meaning as “addiction” or the usual [kind of] habit, which may last only for your lifetime.
-If you want to practice spiritual life, you have to maintain your habit for the long run, life after life, beyond time [and] space.

-So [...] forming a habit of a way of living based on Buddha’s teaching is called vow.
+If you want to practice spiritual life, you have to maintain your habit for the long run, life after life, beyond time and space.
+So continuing forever to form a habit of a way of living based on Buddha’s teaching is called *vow*.
 Vow is continually going, in the realm of eternity, beyond time and space, life after life.

-And also, vow is no sense of self-attachment, no desire, no individual interest.
-But habit in the usual sense has self attachment and object attachment, or individual desires, interest.
-Always they are involved in the usual sense of a habit.
-A vow doesn’t have [that].
+And also, *vow* is no sense of self-attachment, no desire, no individual interest.
+Habit in the usual sense has self attachment and object attachment, or individual desires, or interest; always they are involved in the usual sense of a habit.
+But a vow doesn’t have [that].

 And now, we have to put this vow into practice in our everyday life.
 This is the Ten Prohibitory Precepts.

 #### 7:57

-The first [Prohibitory Precept]: *Abstain from taking life*.
+The first Prohibitory Precept: *Abstain from taking life*.

 The commentary says:

 > Not taking life facilitates the growth of the Buddha seed.
 We should succeed to the wisdom life vein of the Buddha.
 Do not take life.

-So I mentioned before, a Precept is Buddha Nature.
-And a few minutes ago, I mentioned that in terms of terminology, *precept* – or *śīla* in Sanskrit – means to form a habit.
+[...]
+I mentioned that in terms of terminology, *precept* – or *śīla* in Sanskrit – means to form a habit.
 But on the other hand, the deep meaning of the Precept is Buddha Nature, or we say Truth, with a capital T. Or we can say [that] all myriad dharmas themselves are ultimate reality.
 So to receive the Precepts is to awaken to the Buddha Nature.
 Even if you don’t understand what Buddha Nature or the Truth is, to receive is awareness.

 In other words, if you don’t understand the value of a diamond, but anyway somebody gives a diamond to you and [you] receive it in your hand, that is already awareness of the value of diamond.
 It doesn’t “hit” your consciousness, but more-or-less it hits your life, in many ways.
 To receive the Precepts is awareness of Buddha Nature.
 That’s why to receive the Precepts is important.
 So that’s why during the ceremony we ask, “[Will] you observe the Precept?”
 And we say, “Yes, I will!”

 “Yes, I will” really makes sense.
-Because we always try to receive something in terms of the intellectual sense, in terms of individual knowledge, individual level of education, individual degree of understanding yourself and others, and then you can [choose to] receive or [not to] receive [what] happens.
+Because we always try to receive something in terms of the intellectual sense, in terms of individual knowledge, individual level of education, individual degree of understanding yourself and others.
+And then you can [choose to] receive or [not to] receive [what] happens.
 But in spiritual life, I think regardless of whether you understand or not, to receive the Precepts means to receive Buddha Nature, Truth.
-Because you have to help grow the true nature, the Buddha Nature, the Truth.
-So again and again you have to receive the diamond.
-Even though you don’t understand what it is, somebody gives it to you.
-Then receive, receive, every day receive it.
+Because you have to help grow the true nature, the Buddha Nature, the Truth, so again and again you have to receive the diamond.
+Even though you don’t understand what it is, somebody gives it to you; then receive, receive, every day receive it.
 And then that practice helps grow the seed of true nature.

 From this point, practice is simple.
 But your consciousness is always *grumbling*, always making complaints.
 That’s why apparently life becomes very complicated.
 And also, apparently, life is tossed away by consciousness, the [conceptual] world.
 But actually, if you want to develop your spiritual life, it’s a very simple life: regardless of whether you understand or not, totally you should receive the diamond as it is.
 And then, this practice helps grow the seed of Buddha Nature.

 So, the Ten Grave Prohibitory Precepts are to actualize the embodiment of living in vow.

+#### 14:27

 In the commentary, there are a few difficult terms there.

-“Not taking life facilitates the growth of the Buddha seed.
-We should succeed to the wisdom life vein of the Buddha.” *To facilitate*, and *not taking life*, and also *Buddha’s seeds*, and also *wisdom life-vein of Buddha*: those terms are a little bit complicated.
+> Not taking life facilitates the growth of the Buddha seed.
+We should succeed to the wisdom life vein of the Buddha.

+*To facilitate*, and *not taking life*, and *Buddha seeds*, and also *wisdom life-vein of Buddha*: those terms are a little bit complicated.
 Not complicated, [but] we are not familiar with them.
 Even though you study Buddhism, we don’t understand these.
 “Facilitate growth”: what is the meaning of facilitating the growth?
 What is the meaning of the Buddha seed?
 How can you facilitate the growth of Buddha’s seed?
 Where?
 How?
 And then, what is the wisdom life vein of Buddha?
 How can we maintain the wisdom life vein of Buddha forever?
 How?
 And also, how do those terms relate with the meaning of not taking life?
 What do we mean?
 Lots of questions come up.

-####

 But first of all, we have to understand the Buddha’s world.
 What is the Buddha’s world?
 What is the Truth?
 I don’t want to explain the Truth or Buddha’s world, but I think you can touch a little bit what the Buddha’s world is, what the Truth is we are talking about.
 And then, we have to continually form a habit of this precept in the Buddha’s world; not in the dualistic world.
 So first of all, what is the Buddha’s world?